grayfox8604/ClickUpMP/PriorityAndSeverity.md

    potential spread of this issue and the several points of possible failure, I would begin an immediate investigation into the issue.

 4. A blog post of yours from 2016 has various grammar mistakes throughout it.
    * > **Priority = Low, Severity = Low.** This issue is not a product or feature issue.
-Customer's work is not impacted by the grammer mistakes and more importantly, the post is from 2016.
+Customer's work is not impacted by the grammar mistakes and more importantly, the post is from 2016.
 Given the longevity of the issue and the fact that only 1 person has commented on the post in 4 years, this issue is at the bottom of the list.